MariusArlauskas/moviesProject/README.md

             sharing message to twitter/fb

     Login / signup:
-        ADD background card with picture if main page on the left
+        ADD background card with picture of main page on the left (after main page is done)

     Search module (now only showing search input - form)